b1llg/vprom/journal/journal.md

 Interesting observations?
 Questions for next meeting?
 ```

 ## Week 6: 25-11-24 - 25-11-30
+### 2025-11-30
+- Correct article latex bugs.
+About 0.5 hrs
+- Write up until rate independent plasticity.
+About 1.5 hrs

+### 2025-11-29
 - Started writing the report for month 1.
 Im loosing a lot of time due to formating latex but I'm learning.
-- I completed the intro and started to work on the theoretical background (about 2hrs)
+- I completed the intro and started to work on the theoretical background (about 3.5hrs)

 ## Week 5: 25-11-17 - 25-11-23

 ### 2025-11-18
 - Wrote the layout of the monthly report.
-First time using LaTex so there is a bit of learning/debugging going on.
+First time using LaTex, so there is a bit of learning/debugging going on.

 ## Week 3-4: 25-11-03 - 25-11-16